Senior Vice President (interim), Georgia Tech; Director (interim), Georgia Tech Research Institute; Regents’ Researcher, University System of Georgia

-Dr. Weiss is responsible for strategic research directions including GTRI's portfolio of IRAD investments.
-She conducts research on the design, development, and implementation of technologies for unmanned and autonomous systems and the associated signal processing.
-For more than 27 years, she has been responsible for advancing capabilities spanning the domains of unmanned air, ground, sea surface, and undersea systems.
-She has been author of a continuous stream of high impact journal publications, including her 1994 seminal paper on the cover of IEEE Signal Processing magazine and again in 2011 for her cover story in IEEE Spectrum.
+Dr. Lora G. Weiss is a Senior Vice President (interim) of the Georgia Institute of Technology and is the Director (interim) of the Georgia Tech Research Institute (GTRI).
+As Director of GTRI, Dr. Weiss leads more than 2000 people and $450M in applied research and development primarily focused on advancing capabilities for the defense and intelligence communities.
+Prior to being named Director, Dr. Weiss was GTRI's Chief Technology Officer, where she was responsible for the portfolio of independent research and development investments.
+Dr. Weiss’ personal research is on the design, development, and implementation of technologies for unmanned and autonomous systems and the associated signal processing.
+For more than 25 years, she has been responsible for advancing capabilities of systems spanning the domains of unmanned air, ground, sea surface, and undersea systems.
+She has been author of a continuous stream of highly regarded journal publications, including her 1994 seminal paper on the cover of the internationally renowned IEEE Signal Processing magazine and again in 2011 for her cover story in IEEE Spectrum.